 Pupils at a Highland primary school have been praised by First Minister Nicola Sturgeon for their campaign to ban plastic straws from their village.

-The SNP leader said youngsters at Sunnyside Primary School in Ullapool had “set an example to us all” after launching their “Nae Straw At Aw” bid.
+The SNP leader said youngsters at Ullapool Primary School and Glasgow’s Sunnyside Primary School had “set an example to us all” after launching their “Nae Straw At Aw” bid.

 Ms Sturgeon made the remarks during first minister’s questions at Holyrood after local MSP Kate Forbes suggested the pupils had shown more ambition that the UK Government on the pollution issue.